 Ranking programming languages by pay and number of openings

-Python: This coding language holds the #2 position in both surveys.
+Python: Possibly the best coding language according to the data, Python is tied for #1 in Average Salary with Ruby, which ranks lower on total job listings available.
+Python, by contrast, takes the #2 position for Job Postings, and holds an enormous lead in that category before third place.
 Python is an interpreted, multi-purpose programming language.
 It is often used to build web applications, and seeing exploding growth due its use in data science, machine learning, cybersecurity, and dev ops.

-C++: Once a premier top-level programming language and now used primarily in gaming and high-performance applications, C++ stands at #3 in Average Salary and #4 in Job Postings.
+C++: This was once a premier top-level programming language and is now used primarily in gaming and high-performance applications.
+C++ stands at #4 in Average Salary and tied for #3 in Job Postings.
 The common and useful language C++ was designed for application and systems programming.
 Since its creation, it’s often been used for office applications, games, and advanced graphics.
 C++ is very fast and stable, but difficult to learn relative to the other languages in this list (except possibly C).

 Java: Integral to large-scale legacy business applications and gaining new relevance through its adoption by Google for Android, Java maintains #1 in Job Postings and #6 in Average Salary.
 Java’s rankings were an exact flip of Ruby’s in each category.
 Originally developed by Oracle, Java is extremely popular because it can be used for mobile, web, and desktop app development, and more.
 Reasonably stable and fast, it is very popular at the enterprise level.

-Swift/iOS: Swifts owes its rankings of #5 in Average Salary, and #7 in Job Postings to its dominance in the mobile market.
+Swift/iOS: The biggest jump in salary from 2018 to 2019, Swift owes its rankings of #3 in Average Salary, and #8 in Job Postings to its dominance in the mobile market.
 Created by Apple, Swift is now often the default language for writing iOS apps (Objective C preceded it).
 If you want to write apps for the iPhone, look no further.

 If you’re also looking for more information on the usefulness of various programming languages, the TIOBE Index and Stack Overflow provide two of the most authoritative reports.
 Both reports consider industry demand as well as additional perspectives, and incorporate different approaches in determining the usefulness of programming languages.